 - imidacloprid (Gaucho 600F) seed treatment at 0.8 to 2.4 fl oz (0.031 to 0.094 lb ai) /100 lb seed.
 Do not graze or feed livestock on treated areas within 45 days after planting (wheat and barley).

-- imidacloprid/metalaxyl/tebuconzole (GauchoXT) as seed treatment at 3.4 to 4.5 fl oz (0.031 to 0.041 lb ai) /100 lb seed; early season protection.
+- imidacloprid/metalaxyl/tebuconazole (GauchoXT) as seed treatment at 3.4 to 4.5 fl oz (0.031 to 0.041 lb ai) /100 lb seed; early season protection.
+Groundwater advisory: metalaxyl is known to leach through soil into groundwater under certain conditions as a result of agricultural use.
 Do not graze or feed livestock on treated areas within 45 days after planting.
 Wheat, oats and barley only.

 - imidacloprid/captan/carboxin (Enhance AW) at 4 oz per 100 lb seed.
 Wheat, oats, barley.